Suleiman Oba Nimota

 Suleiman Oba Nimota is a Nigerian politician.
 She is a member of the People's Democratic Party.
 She was elected to the House of Representatives in 2011.

-Life
+Early life and education

 Nimota was born in 1963.
 She studied Islamic Studies and is a graduate in education management.
 She worked as a teacher before she becoming her state's Commissioner for Women's Affairs.
 She became a politician and a member of the People's Democratic Party.